runtimeverification/k/k-distribution/k-tutorial/1_basic/16_collections/README.md

 There are several new features in this definition.
 First, note we import the module `ID-SYNTAX`.
 This module is defined in `domains.md` and provides a basic syntax for identifiers.
+We are using the `Id` sort provided by this module in this definition to implement the names of program variables.
 This syntax is only imported when parsing programs, not when parsing rules.
 Later in this lesson we will see how to reference specific concrete identifiers in a rule.

 Second, we introduce a single new function over the `Map` sort.
 This function, which is represented by the symbol